 When Debbie and I made these the other day we chose to blend the drinks with an immersion blender quickly to make the butter mixture froth up and get creamy.
 Its really good either way.
 If you blend it its creamy, if you stir only, its not.
 Ernie never makes it blended, but we thought we would give it a try.

-Ernie also makes this sometimes in a crock pot.
-I have never tried it, but it would be great for after getting together with friends and playing outside.
+Ernie also makes this sometimes in a crock pot which is great for after getting together with friends and playing outside.
 Snowmobiling, skiing, tobogganing… We have included Ernies crockpot recipe below too.

 - FOR THE SPICED BUTTER